Undergraduate courses search

 Apply yourself in a wide range of clinical settings, learn from patients and discover how you can provide the best possible care.
 You can develop the skills, knowledge, attitudes and behaviours to make a real difference in healthcare.

-A modern languages and cultures degree at Sheffield is a confident step into the wider world.
-You'll graduate with skills that are highly valued by employers.
-You'll learn to communicate fluently and effectively in two modern languages and develop a sophisticated understanding of the countries where they’re spoken.
+A Modern Languages and Cultures degree at Sheffield is a confident step into the wider world.
+You'll gain skills that are highly valued by employers.
+You'll learn to communicate effectively in two foreign languages and develop a sophisticated understanding of the countries where they’re spoken.

 Learn core fields of computer systems - including maths, control, embedded systems and programming, - then apply them in advanced modules.
 Gain hardware and software skills for careers in robotics, IoT, AI and more, completing individual and group research projects in Years 3 and 4.